nanddeepn/nanddeepn.github.io/_posts/2019-01-05-spfx-react-autobind-events.md

     ![](/media/2019-01-05-spfx-react-autobind-events/02.png)

     We are expected to see the alert message greeting the text entered in the textbox.
 But nothing happens.
-If we observe the developer toolbar console, we have an error “Cannot read property 'state' of undefined at ReactAutoBind.greetButtonClicked”.
+If we observe the developer toolbar console, we have an error "Cannot read property 'state' of undefined at ReactAutoBind.greetButtonClicked".
 This means our event has not bind to our button control.

 ## Bind event to button